 We are left wanting little from the first episode on the DVD.
 Shelly Winters makes her usual eccentric appearance and Johnny does his best to deal with the performer who is all over the map.
 The Mighty Carson Art Players production of “Mr. Rambo’s Neighborhood” is appropriately a huge bomb as Johnny is left to chew scenery in a sketch that is over produced and under written.

 We bounce back slightly in the second episode.
 The appearance by drag-race legend Shirley Muldowney is interesting but contains little energy and culminates in Johnny and Shirley racing golf carts.
 The race turns out to be far less exciting than it sounds and we all lose.
 The highlight of the episode is the appearance by a young and extremely energetic Oprah Winfrey.
 This has gold written all over it right from the start when Ed McMahon struggles with her name when listing the guests for the evening.
-Sadly, when she is introduced by Johnny, she appears from behind the legendary curtain in an outfit that leaves all wondering; “What the heck is she wearing?”.
+Sadly, when she is introduced by Johnny, she appears from behind the legendary curtain in an outfit that leaves all wondering, “What the heck is she wearing?”
 Nonetheless, she is clearly very excited to be on the show which makes for a fun interview.

 The third episode is as good as it gets here.
-Ed opens the show and mispronounces Andre Agassi, Jerry has his best set of the three, and just having Arnold Schwarzenegger, Jerry Seinfeld, and an eighteen-year-old Andre Agassi sitting on that stage with Johnny makes this almost worth having.
+Ed opens the show and mispronounces Andre Agassi, Jerry has his best set of the three, and just having Arnold Schwarzenegger, Jerry Seinfeld, and an 18-year-old Andre Agassi sitting on that stage with Johnny makes this almost worth having.

 Recommendation: This is fun, frightening, frustrating, and ultimately, not worth the financial investment.
-What’s here looks and sounds great and harkens back to the days when talk shows were more talk than anything else.
+What’s here looks and sounds great and hearkens back to the days when talk shows were more talk than anything else.
 Sadly, we have come to expect more when we purchase DVDs and there are no bonuses here.